top of page

 About Me

 I am an Equality Trainer and Disability Equality Consultant.
-I also have severe cerebral palsy, which impacts my speech and mobility.
-My extensive personal experiences with prejudice have deepened my empathy of marginalised groups, especially disabled and LGBTQ+ .
+I have severe cerebral palsy, which impacts my speech and mobility.
+As a result, I have extensive personal experience with prejudice which has deepened my empathy with marginalised groups, particularly members of the disabled and LGBTQ+ communities.

 My clients for Disability Equality Training have included the British Film Institute, Lloyds Bank, Apple, The Pleasance Theatre Trust, Brighton Dome, London Film Festival, The King's Head Theatre and Summerhall Edinburgh.